espocrm/documentation/docs/administration/import.md

 Provides the ability to import records from CSV files.

-Administrator can access the Import tool at Administration > Import.
-By default, regular users don't have access, but it can be granted with Roles.
-The administrator also can add the *Import* tab to the navbar at Administration > User Interface > Tab List.
+An administrator can access the Import tool at Administration > Import.
+By default, regular users don't have access to Import.
+It can granted with Roles.
+The administrator  can also add the *Import* tab to the navbar at Administration > User Interface > Tab List.

 In this article: